teamforus/foundation/manuals/development/change-management-cr.md

 # Change request

-When there is a desire to change something about the products, processes or anything else, the first step is to open a change request.
+When there is a desire to change something about the products, processes or anything else, the first step is to open a change request in the [general repository](https://github.com/teamforus/general/issues).
 This makes it possible to:

 * Rate the change request on subjects like; **priority**, **difficulty** and **scope**
 * Have a discussion about the request
 * Keep track of the status of the change.

-The ultimate goal of a change request is to either be closed (it is not needed, feasible or desired), or to evolve into an improvement proposal.
+The ultimate goal of a change request is to either be closed (it is not needed, feasible or desired), or to evolve into an [improvement proposal](https://github.com/teamforus/general/blob/develop/manuals/development/change-management-ip.md).

 ## What makes a good change request?